Clann na nGael GAA (Cork): History

-Club origins
+Origins and first match

 The first sign that a committee was in operation comes in February 1888.
-A letter appeared in the "Skibbereen Eagle" protesting to the said Paper’s report of a match between the O’Connell’s club (a Drimoleague-Drinagh combination) and the Geraldine Club (Leap).
+A letter appeared in the "Skibbereen Eagle" protesting at that newspaper's report of a match between the O'Connell's club (a Drimoleague-Drinagh combination) and the Geraldine Club (Leap).
 The letter was signed John J. McCarthy, Hon.
 Secretary with John Beamish stepping into the vacant position.

-There is no other mention of the committee’s members until 3 November 1888 when the full list of officials and committee members is stated in ‘The Eagle’.
-They were Dr.Eugene Crowley (Treasurer), John Beamish (Secretary), and a committee made up of Messrs John Maloney, John McCarthy, Denis O’Donoghue, Michael McCarthy, John McCarthy, Jeremiah O’Driscoll, Patrick McSweeney, Timothy Dempsey, Jerome Beechinor P.L.G., Wm.
-Collins P.L.G., and Jeremiah Driscoll.

-Although James Fitzgerald is not listed in the above committee, he is credited with introducing organised sports to Drimoleague.
-He was originally from Bandon but moved to the parish to live with his son in law, Dr. Crowley, in late 1887.
-Not much is known about James Fitzgerald or his son in law.

-1888 first match

-Considering that now, Clann na nGael is a Drimoleague–Drinagh team that plays together for the entire parish it is fitting that the first match played was also a Drimoleague-Drinagh combination.
+Reflecting that Clann na nGael is a Drimoleague–Drinagh team that plays together for the entire parish, the first match played was also a Drimoleague-Drinagh combination.
 The first match played by a team representing the entire parish took place in Drinagh between Drimoleague-Drinagh (O’Connells) and Leap (Geraldines) in Drinagh.
 The ball was thrown in at 3 o'clock after O’Connells won the toss.
-The name "O'Connells" was used in connection with the team representing the parish.
-In the early years of the GAA, many clubs adopted patriotic names to show their nationalistic beliefs and the title was chosen in honour of Daniel O'Connell.
+Reflecting a practice at the time, where clubs adopted patriotic names to show their nationalistic beliefs, the team was known as "O'Connells" in honour of Daniel O'Connell.